 While natural dyes are lovely, they can be dangerous and on occasion create heavy metals.
 We expect that many natural dyers are aware of this and dispose of their runoff responsibly.
 We have made a choice to use acid dyes to avoid the risk of creating contaminants that need to be disposed of in special ways.

 It's pretty rare for our yarns to bleed, however it does happen.
-Here's what you can do to help
+Here are some steps to prevent further bleeding.

-For finished projects with multiple colorways: If your finished project is bleeding, you can use a color grabber to pull the color out of the water.
+For finished projects with multiple colorways: If your finished project is bleeding (or if you think it might), you can use a Carbona Color Grabber (or similar product) to pull loose dye/color out of the water so it doesn’t get a chance to adhere to the yarn in new place.
 If you have a large project, use extra sheets.
 We recommend using very cold water.

 For finished projects in one color or for yarn still in a skein (stove top method): Make a mixture of 1 quart water and 1/4 cup vinegar in a pot.
 This pot should not be used for cooking afterwards so if you have a pot for dyeing, making soap, etc. that's the one to use for this.
 Use more water and vinegar for larger projects or multiples skeins.
 You want just enough liquid to soak and cover.
 Submerge your yarn/project and heat on low until steam appears, do not boil.
 Turn it down and let it simmer for 10-15 minutes.
 Turn off the heat and allow it to cool completely.
 Once cool, rinse in cold water until the water runs clear.